By Google

 Google Authenticator

 Google Authenticator is an established utilities app that is completely free.
 With a 4.5/5 rating from 1.7M reviews, it shows polarized user reception.
-Users particularly appreciate reliability and security, though data loss and syncing issues remains a common concern.
+Users particularly appreciate offline functionality allows users to generate authentication codes without active cellular or data service, though account lockout risks arise when users fail to manually migrate tokens before replacing devices remains a common concern.

 What is Google Authenticator?